-The book of Ezra demonstrates the prophetic fulfillment of Jeremiah 25:11 and 29:14, where the Lord declared 70 years of Babylonian captivity (Jer.
+The book of Ezra demonstrates the prophetic fulfillment of Jeremiah 25:11 and 29:14 where the Lord declared 70 years of Babylonian captivity (Jer.
 25:11) followed by restoration (Jer.
 29:14).
 Ezra records only half of the restoration and Nehemiah accounts for the other half.
-Ezra describes the restoration of the Temple, whereas Nehemiah records the restoration of the walls around Jerusalem.
-The book of Ezra deals with spiritual restoration, whereas Nehemiah deals with political and national restoration.
+Ezra describes the restoration of the Temple whereas Nehemiah records the restoration of the walls around Jerusalem.
+The book of Ezra deals with the spiritual restoration whereas Nehemiah deals with political and national restoration.

-Ezra shows us a critical lesson about starting a new life and rebuilding broken lives-we must restore the spiritual before we can successfully restore any other area of our lives.
+Ezra shows us a very important lesson about starting a new life and rebuilding broken lives-we must restore the spiritual before we can successfully restore any other area of our lives.
 Before God can change a marriage, He must change the hearts of the husband and wife.
-Before God changes a church, He must change the members' hearts.
+Before God changes a church, He must change the hearts of the members.
 Before God changes a city, He must change the hearts of the citizens.
 Will you ask God to change your heart before changing your surroundings?